KyryloTaher/moneyalloc/README.md

 - Visualise your allocation hierarchy in a multi-column tree view.
 - Create, edit and delete buckets with arbitrary nesting depth.
 - Track both the share relative to the parent bucket and the cumulative share of the overall plan.
+- Record the current monetary value for every allocation and update it as prices move.
 - Mark buckets as *included* or *excluded* from the aggregated roll-up percentages.
 - Attach notes to every allocation for additional context.
+- Generate distribution recommendations for new deposits or rebalancing, including invest/divest guidance based on a tolerance you choose.
 - Import a comprehensive sample dataset or replace your data from a CSV export.
 - Export the current database contents to CSV for backups or further processing.
+- Keep an audit trail of saved distributions and review them at any time.

 ## Getting started